Reference Guide for Letters of Recommendation

 This serves as the only confirmation of submission of the letter of recommendation.

-At this point, an applicant is able to view within their application status page that this reference has submitted their letter of recommendation.
+At this point, an applicant is able to view within their application status page that the letter has been submitted.

 The link provided in the reference request email does expire after some time (typically 60 days).
 An expired link will bring up an error page which indicates that the link has expired.
 In these cases, references will need to ask that the applicant re-generates a reference request from their application requirement checklist.